glibsonoran/Plush-for-ComfyUI/README.md

 **Style Prompt**: Takes your: Text prompt, your image, or your text prompt and image, and the art style you specify and generates a prompt from ChatGPT3 or 4 that Stable Diffusion and/or Dall-e can use to generate an image in that style.

 **Advanced Prompt Enhancer**: Take your: Prompt, Instruction, image, Examples and generates text output which can be a prompt or other output (e.g. caption).
-This node can be used with certain Open Source LLM aggregators (e.g. LM Studio) or with ChatGPT.
+This node can be used with certain Open Source LLM front-ends (e.g. LM Studio) or with ChatGPT.

 **OAI Dall_e 3**:  Takes your prompt and parameters and produces a Dall_e3 image in ComfyUI.